shivajid/atlas/README.md

 Developed in the Open: Engineers from Aetna, Merck, SAS, Schlumberger, and Target are working together to help ensure Atlas is built to solve real data governance problems across a wide range of industries that use Hadoop.
 This approach is an example of open source community innovation that helps accelerate product maturity and time-to-value for the data-first enterprise.

+Features
+Data Classification

+Import or define taxonomy business-oriented annotations for data Define, annotate, and automate capture of relationships between data sets and underlying elements including source, target, and derivation processes Export metadata to third-party systems
+Centralized Auditing

+Capture security access information for every application, process, and interaction with data Capture the operational information for execution, steps, and activities Search & Lineage (Browse)

+Pre-defined navigation paths to explore the data classification and audit information Text-based search features locates relevant data and audit event across Data Lake quickly and accurately

+Browse visualization of data set lineage allowing users to drill-down into operational, security, and provenance related information
+Security & Policy Engine

+Rationalize compliance policy at runtime based on data classification schemes, attributes and roles.
+Advanced definition of policies for preventing data derivation based on classification (i.e. re-identification) – Prohibitions
+Column and Row level masking based on cell values and attibutes.
 # Technical Details

 Apache Hadoop consists of below projects for Data Inestion